 Discuss.
 Have someone read aloud Matthew 22:36-40.
 "What does God's law seek to help humans do?"
-(Good answer: love him and one another.)
 "How can humans come to love God and one another?"
-(Good answers: Respond to God's love, obey his words, receive Christ, walk in the Spirit...)

 Role play.
 Introduce Marco and Lupita

 Marco: "Lupita, that shirt I bought does not fit me.
 While you are out shopping, will you take it back to the store and get my money back?"
 (Pause.)